Betrothed to My Sister's Ex: Light novel

 Written by Tobirano, Betrothed to My Sister's Ex began serialization on the user-generated novel publishing website Shōsetsuka ni Narō on October 23, 2019.
 It was later acquired by Futabasha who began publishing the series with illustrations by Mai Murasaki under their M Novels f light novel imprint on April 15, 2020.
-Nine volumes (including seven volumes published digital-only) have been released as of August 2025.
+Ten volumes (including eight volumes published digital-only) have been released as of May 2026.

 In April 2025, Seven Seas Entertainment announced that they had licensed the series for English publication beginning in January 2026.